-Our latest body camera, Axon Body 3, is launching soon.
-As we get geared up for it to hit the streets, we wanted to share some stories from our path to launch.
+Our latest body camera, Axon Body 3, recently launched.
+We continue to hear great stories from customers as it hits the streets, but we wanted to share some of our own stories from the path to launch.
 Today's post covers the path to a connected camera and our new Axon Aware real-time technology.
+Enjoy!

 It’s 1993.
 Grunge rock is in its heyday, Doc Martens are all the rage, and Dave MacDonald is working at Microsoft, trying to convince higher-ups that this thing called the internet will be important.
 While the debate presses on, he quietly gets permission to purchase a few servers, and then he and a fellow engineer snag a T1 Internet connection and create the first Microsoft website, by default becoming the company’s first webmasters.
 Two years later, Windows 95 launches, connecting millions to the internet, and the company never looked back.

 So it’s safe to say that Dave, who is now Axon’s Senior Director of Apps and Device Software, is comfortable “skating to where the puck will be.”
 That mindset was especially important in early 2018 as he and his team began outlining the vision for a connected camera.
 See, as prevalent as body-worn cameras have become in law enforcement today, nearly all of their value is derived “later” - after an incident, when the video is uploaded and reviewed by a host of potential stakeholders.
 That delay between when a video is recorded and reviewed creates limitations on its use, relegating body camera footage to primarily evidentiary purposes.
 Dave heard a recurring theme on a series of customer visits: the need for real-time access to evidence and officer safety data.

 So Dave and the Axon team got to work building the case for a camera that could be useful “Now.”
 They worked through a number of possible features and “what if’s”, like: